Towards an ab initio theory for the temperature dependence of electric-field gradient in solids: application to hexagonal lattices of Zn and Cd: Application to zinc and cadmium

 growing with $T$ according to experimental data \cite{Nus}.
 It is worth mentioning that the experimental behavior of $U_{33}/U_{11}$ in Zn is highly nonlinear in contrast to the simple linear increase of the lattice constant ratio $c/a$ \cite{Nus}.
 On the other hand, in the harmonic approximation $U_{33}/U_{11}$ should be almost independent of $T$, at least for $T > T_D \sim 200$~K \cite{Ske}.
 Therefore, in the $T$ dependence of $U_{33}/U_{11}$ and consequently of EFG there is a substantial anharmonic contribution.

+In particular, the anharmonic effect is responsible for the negative curvature of $V_{zz}$ in contrast to the approximate linear dependence of the harmonic model, Fig.\ \ref{fig6}.

 Notice, that even at zero temperature the value of EFG is slightly reduced because of the zero point vibrations.
-The calculated reduction is 0.6{\%} with the mean square displacements from Ref.\ \cite{Nus} and 1{\%} according to phonopy.
-The refined calculated absolute value of EFG at $T = 0$, $V_{zz}=3.70\times 10^{21}$ V/m$^2$, corresponds to the quadrupole frequency 11.18 MHz for $Q(Zn)=0.125$~b \cite{Haa} and 13.42 MHz for $Q(Zn)=0.15$~b, both of which compare well with the experimental value of 12.34 MHz at 4.2~K \cite{Pot}.
+The calculated reduction is 0.6{\%} with the mean square displacements from Ref.\ \cite{Nus} and 1{\%} according to DFPT-QE.
+The refined calculated absolute value of EFG is $V_{zz}=3.51\times 10^{21}$ V/m$^2$, the corrected for the zero point vibrations \cite{Nus} -- $V_{zz}=3.49\times 10^{21}$ V/m$^2$.
+It corresponds to the quadrupole frequency 10.53 MHz for $Q($Zn$)=0.125$~b \cite{Haa} and 12.64 MHz for $Q($Zn$)=0.15$~b, which compares well with the experimental value of 12.34~MHz at 4.2~K \cite{Pot}.